rhiot/rhiot/docs/readme.md

 connect to the `mongodb` and `localhost` hosts respectively, using default MongoDB port (`27017`) or the one specified by the `mongodb_port` environment variable.

+### Geofencing cloudlet

+Geofencing cloudlet provides backend cloud service for collecting and the basic analysis of the GPS data.

 ## Performance Testing Framework